 MCHIP Approach to the LAM Method

-Building on extensive work under ACCESS-FP, MCHIP ensures that LAM is included as a method in its field programs.
-This includes ensuring that national guidelines include accurate information on the method, that registers and the Health Management Information System include LAM as a method that is tracked, and that LAM is included in FP training of service providers and community health workers.
+Building on extensive work under ACCESS-FP, MCHIP ensured that LAM was included as a method in its field programs.
+This included ensuring that national guidelines included accurate information on the method, that registers and the Health Management Information System included LAM as a method that is tracked, and that LAM was included in FP training of service providers and community health workers.

 ACCESS-FP and MCHIP LAM Key Activities

 - Barrier analyses to understand current practices and beliefs regarding breastfeeding, infant care, postpartum return to fertility and the use of contraception to help design appropriate interventions

 - Incorporation of LAM into broader postpartum FP training and programs

 - Support to community health workers to raise awareness about LAM as well as the transition to another modern method in community settings

 - Use “LAM Ambassadors” (successful LAM users) as community-based champions and advocates for LAM and transition from LAM to another method